HealthHackAu2016/BNE_weGotGuts/README.md

   - MongoDB

 *Additional requirements and setup information is available in the  README.md file in the `web` folder*

+## Qlik Sense Desktop (Clinician Visualisations)

+The clinician-focussed Qlik Sense BI insights platform has its configuration/settings file stored in the `clinicial_visualisation` folder.

 ## “We’ve Got Guts” Team Members:
  - Mark Promnitz